-5.7.1 Waiver of Underground Installation: Electric, telephone and cable systems shall be placed underground.
+5.7.1 Waiver of Underground Installation: electric, telephone and cable systems shall be placed underground.
 Underground service connections to the front property line of each lot shall be installed before the street is paved.
-All underground utilities shall be marked with metallic detector tape and shown as the as-built survey(s) and plot plans.
+All underground utilities shall be marked with metallic detector tape and depicted on the as-built survey(s) and plot plans.